 The Applus+ Group risk map covers any risks that may have a significant impact on its results, to the best of its understanding.
 The risks contemplated in this map may be classified as follows:

-- strategical risks including risks to sustainability as well as those related to climate change - 2. inherent to business activities (operational) - 3. financial risks including tax - 4. legal risks and compliance
+- 1. strategic risks including those related to all ESG matters. - 2. inherent to business activities (operational) - 3. financial risks including tax - 4. legal risks and compliance

 The main risks managed by the Group are: